valkey-io/valkey-doc/commands/cluster-shards.md

 This command replaces the `CLUSTER SLOTS` command, by providing a more efficient and extensible representation of the cluster.

-The command is suitable to be used by Redis Cluster client libraries in order to understand the topology of the cluster.
+The command is suitable to be used by Valkey Cluster client libraries in order to understand the topology of the cluster.
 A client should issue this command on startup in order to retrieve the map associating cluster *hash slots* with actual node information.
 This map should be used to direct commands to the node that is likely serving the slot associated with a given command.
 In the event the command is sent to the wrong node, in that it received a '-MOVED' redirect, this command can then be used to update the topology of the cluster.